 “He was just a word for me. […] It seems to me I am trying to tell you a dream—making a vain attempt, because no realation of a dream can convey the dream-sensation, that commingling of absurdity, surprise, and bewilderment in a tremor of struggling revolt, that notion of being captured by the incredible which is of the very essense of dreams…” […]

-As Dooley writes, “Interconnected are the Marxist ideas of reification and alienated labour,”27 covered thusly:
+As Dooley writes regarding the song, “Interconnected are the Marxist ideas of reification and alienated labour,”27 covered thusly in the lyrics:

 Man and woman need to work

 It helps us define ourselves

 The space between our work and its product